-Jack Bean is native to the West Indies and Central America.
-It closely resembles Sword Bean, Canavalia gladiata, and the predominantly African wild species, Canavalia virosa.
-Jack Bean now is widely distributed in the tropics and subtropics although it is regarded as a minor vegetable rather than a major crop species.
+Canavalia ensiformis is native to the West Indies and Central America.
+It closely resembles Sword Bean, C. gladiata, and the predominantly African wild species, C. virosa.
+C. ensiformis is widely distributed in the tropics and subtropics although it is regarded as a minor vegetable rather than a major crop species.

-Jack Bean is succeeding as a green manure/cover crop plant because its deep root system can find water during drought and its nitrogen fixation capabilities improve soil nutrients.
-Jack Bean can be interplanted with cacao, citrus, coconut, pineapple and tobacco.
-It can also be used as supplementary food for ruminant (cud-chewing) animals, especially if the plant material is dried before it is fed.
-Jack Bean forage should be introduced gradually as a small percentage of the total diet because of toxins in all plant material.
-Asians eat the young green pods and seeds but only after thorough cooking.
-There is some evidence from Colombia that a quantity of fresh Jack Bean leaves placed three nights consecutively on leaf-cutting ant colonies were totally consumed and destroyed the colonies.
+C. ensiformis is succeeding as a green manure cover crop plant because its deep root system can find water during drought, its nitrogen fixation capabilities improve soil nutrients, and it can be intercropped with bananas, cacao, cassava, citrus, coconut, coffee, maize, pineapple, sweet potatoes, and tobacco.
+It can serve as supplementary food for ruminants (cud-chewing animals), though it should be introduced gradually as a small percentage of the total diet because of toxins.
+Some Asian cultures eat the young green pods and seeds but only after thorough cooking.

-- Soil Types: tolerates a wide range of soil fertility, acidity (pH 5-6 preferred) and salinity
+- Soil Types – tolerates a wide range of soil fertility, pH (pH 5-6 preferred), and salinity

-- Day Length Sensitivity: short days encourage bushiness, long days produce vining up to 2 m (6.5 ft).
+- Day Length Sensitivity – short days encourage bush-form growth, long days produce vine-form growth (up to 2 m tall); flowers as days shorten

 Harvesting and Seed Production

-If grown as a green manure, the seeds usually are broadcast.
-If grown as a food crop, the seeds may be planted 2-3 cm (0.75-1 in) deep, 30-45 cm (12-18 in) apart, in rows 60-90 cm (24-36 in) apart.
-Jack Bean thrives in warm humid environments with a long growing season of full sunlight but can produce a crop of beans in light shade.
-Green immature pods may be harvested 90-120 days after planting.
+C. ensiformis thrives in warm, humid environments with a long growing season.
+Immature pods may be harvested 90-120 days after planting.
 Mature seeds may be harvested 180-300 days after planting by cutting the whole plant when the pods are brown and dry.
 The thick seed coat resists burrowing insects during storage.

 Pests and Diseases